 Valentine’s Day is a special day in my house.
-We celebrate with a festive Valentine’s dinner.
-Saturday, I’ll be making the Maple Mustard “pink” Salmon from Week 1 of the Fall Meal Plan, Roasted Sweets and “red” Beets from week 1 of the Summer Meal Plan and the “pink” Cauliflower Mash from the Week 5 Winter Meal Plan.
+We celebrate with a festive dinner.
+I’ll be making the Maple Mustard “pink” Salmon from week 1 of the Fall Meal Plan, Roasted Sweets, and “red” Beets from week 1 of the Summer Meal Plan and the “pink” Cauliflower Mash from week 5 Winter Meal Plan.
 I’ll put a tiny bit of beet juice in the mash to color it pink.

 We also include a healthy dose of food for the spirit.
 It is our tradition to go around the table and tell one another what we love about each person.
 This food will fill you in a way that no amount of chocolate cake ever will!

-Serve cake drizzled with Raspberry Sauce, topped with Whipped Coconut Cream and garnish with fresh raspberries and mint.
+Serve cake drizzled with Raspberry Sauce, topped with Whipped Coconut Cream and garnished with fresh raspberries and mint.

 8.5 oz. bittersweet chocolate, chopped